betoelmanco123/sudoku_generator/algorithm.md

 ## `sudoku_solver(sudoku)`
 ### **Description**
-This function takes a sudoku as input and return True or False if it have solution, the solution, and the record [!IMPORTANT]
+This function takes a sudoku as input and return True or False if it have solution, the solution, and the record
+> [!IMPORTANT]
-> This function does not modify the original sudoku
+> This function does not modify the original sudoku.
 ### **Arguments**
 - Sudoku
 ### **Output**